Dev GuideAPI Reference

 Use the new field

 This is an example of using the new field to influence the sort order of results adding a pipe in the RunProductSearch pipeline.
-This pipe runs after the FormSortOrder pipe (Order 300) and it modifies the SortOrderFields field on RunProductSearchResult, when the user is looking at a category page in the default Relevance sort order.
+This pipe runs after the FormSortOrder pipe (Order 300) and modifies the SortOrderFields field on RunProductSearchResult, when the user is looking at a category page in the default Relevance sort order.

 namespace Extensions.Plugins.Search.Elasticsearch.DocumentTypes.Product.Query.Pipelines.Pipes.RunProductSearch